klmr/box/CONTRIBUTING.md

 * Don’t waste vertical space: use empty lines judiciously; don’t put opening braces on their own lines, and keep individual functions at a reasonable maximum length.
-* Generally try to be consistent with the prevailing style in this project.

 ## … of conduct

-Be polite, use common sense.
-Assume good faith in others.
+Be polite, respect other contributors.
+In discussions, assume good faith in others.
 If you’re unsure, please refer to the [Contributor Covenant Code of Conduct][cccoc].

 [cccoc]: http://contributor-covenant.org/version/1/4/
 [develop]: https://github.com/klmr/modules/tree/develop